 The history of Armenia is revealed in this poignant interview with Anahit Gharibyan, who became a member of the country’s diaspora at one year of age, and again in her sixties.
-One of the world’s ten oldest civilizations, Armenia has endured in no small part due to the profound devotion of Armenians who have spent much of their lives in exile.
+One of the world’s ten oldest civilizations, Armenia has endured in no small part due to the profound devotion of the Armenian people who have spent much of their lives in exile.

 Anahit's story personifies this bond.
 She was the first employee of Armenia Tree Project Charitable Foundation (ATP), founded in 1994 by Armenian-American philanthropist Carolyn Mugar.
 During the winter of 1992, while visiting Armenia, Ms. Mugar saw that families desperate to heat their homes were burning their own furniture, and thousands of trees were being cut for fuel.
 She decided to commit towards preventing further deforestation in Armenia.

 Under Anahit’s supervision, about one million trees were planted across Armenia.
 She joined ATP as the manager of the Community Tree Planting Program, a position she held for 16 years until she moved to Los Angeles in 2010.
 Anahit then became a Community Outreach Manager for ATP, with her primary focus being the implementation of ATP’s Building Bridges Program on the West Coast.

 The Armenian Diaspora is one of many facets of Armenian heritage that Anahit touches upon in her inspiring account of her personal history and that of her country.
 The term diaspora (from Greek meaning "I spread about") is defined as a scattered population whose origin lies within a smaller geographic locale.
 Diaspora generally refers to the involuntary mass movement of a people.
 Chief among the distinctions social scientists make between migrant communities and a diaspora is the degree to which people relate personally or vicariously to the homeland to a point where it shapes their identity.